 Now, let's tackle the elephant in the room – Conversion.

 You won't have to spend a lot on advertising if you have shoppers who are delighted with their experience on your site.
-Reward your shoppers' time on your store by getting them what they want, give them a reason to stay, make it easier for them to rave about their experience and incentivize them when they refer new shoppers to your fold.
+Reward your shoppers' time in your store by getting them what they want, giving them a reason to stay, making it easier for them to rave about their experience, and incentivizing them when they refer new shoppers to your fold.

 Happy Shopper = More money in your pocket = Happy Entrepreneur

 Conversely, when your store isn't pleasing to the eye and tempting to their pockets, shoppers will take the nearest exit ramp to your competitor, and you've just whittled your money and business away..